- Build complex new features in Laravel, maintaining and improving the API that is used by the frontend and mobile apps.

 A timeline of events that shows my professional journey.

-By this stage you already know most relevant parts of my story, but if you're interested in how I got here, here's a break down from most to least recent, and the responsibilities for each.
+By this stage you already know most relevant parts of my story, but if you're interested in how I got here, here's a break down from most to least recent.
+Click any role to expand its responsibilities and skills.

 Product Owner and part-time CTO